 Immune checkpoint inhibitors and mistletoe therapy

 Few studies are available on the simultaneous or sequential combination of immune checkpoint inhibitors (ICI) and mistletoe preparations.
-As toxicities occurred in advanced and metastatic tumour diseases despite improved response rates under ICI, sequential as well as simultaneous combination of mistletoe extracts together with ICI (mainly nivolumab) have been investigated.
+As toxicities occurred in advanced and metastatic tumour diseases despite improved response rates under ICI, sequential as well as simultaneous combination of mistletoe extracts together with ICI (pembrolizumab, nivolumab, atezolizumab, durvalumab and other) have been investigated.

-A positive indication of synergies is provided by a health services research study in which add-on mistletoe therapy significantly reduced the number of discontinued treatments in the context of targeted therapy by half, including immune checkpoint inhibitors [67].
+A positive indication of synergistic effects is provided by a health services research study in which add-on mistletoe therapy significantly reduced the number of discontinued treatments in the context of targeted therapy by half, including immune checkpoint inhibitors [67].

-Further systematic prospective investigations are currently being carried out in a prospective, randomised, controlled "Phoenix III study", in which patients with lung cancer are treated with PD-1 inhibitors and mistletoe therapy [70].
+Further systematic prospective studies are currently being conducted.
+For example, in the recently completed prospective, randomized, controlled "Phoenix III study," patients with lung cancer were treated with PD-1 inhibitors and mistletoe therapy [70].
+The publication of the results is still pending and is expected in spring 2025.

 Go to Heaven